veikman/dmote-keycap/README.md

   which can have ergonomic advantages.
 Dust protection is better than a 0.75 u cap that does not extend down the sides of the switch.
 * A “maquette” keycap style for previewing keyboard designs.
-* [Legends](doc/legend.md): Arbitrary 2D designs can be “engraved” into any of the faces of a non-maquette cap: The top and sides, in any combination.
+* [Legends](doc/legend.md): Arbitrary 2D designs can be metaphorically engraved
+  into any of the faces of a non-maquette cap: The top and sides, in any combination.

 `dmote-keycap` has no support for stabilizers, raised legends, or multiple materials (printing to simulate “double shot” injection moulding).